Montana-Media-Arts/sonic-programming/Syllabus.md

 In _Sonic Programming_ students will learn how to utilize computer science based techniques to create, process, and distribute original sonic art and music.
 This course will spend a majority of its time focused on the real-time creation of sonic art and music, as well as the application of concepts from interactive theory and interactive systems.

 In a time with an increasing number of job opportunities that require individuals to be capable of not only creating custom content, but of creating custom content that is live with interactive opportunities, it is important that artists become capable of utilizing technologies that allow for this.
 There are many tools available to artists and musicians to create these types of music and artworks.
 Fortunately, the principles underlying most of these technologies are transferrable.
 Therefore, it is critical that artists and musicians deeply learn at least one of these environments or tools.
 The knowledge and skills developed in one are then transferrable to others.
-For that reason, we will primarily utilize the SuperCollider language and environment.
-This tool is chosen because it is open-source, cross-platform compatible, widely used, and incredibly powerful.

 This course will involve weekly sketches and two larger compositions/artworks.
 These will be complimented with in-class lectures on technique, critical listening to ground your work, and discussions of aesthetics as it relates to this type of sonic art and music.

 ## Objectives

-Through this course, students are expected to;
+Through this course, students are expected to:

 - Gain a vocabulary and understanding about programming for sonic art and music.
+- Study the Unit Generator paradigm and how it is critical to all real-time signal based digital environments.
 - Gain an understanding of internal digital signal flow.
 - Explore the differences between synthesis and signal processing.
 - Learn the basic types of synthesis signal generators.
+- Learn how to process sounds from the real world using real-time techniques.
 - Learn how to organize code in order to create legible works.
-- Explore their creative process through sonic-based art works or compositions.
+- Explore the creative process through sonic-based art works or compositions.
-- Explore how real-time, interactive-capable works change your creative process.
+- Explore how real-time, interactive-capable works change one's creative process.
-- Present one larger work to the public.
+- Present one large work to the public.

 Students are expected to bring ideas to explore these techniques.
 The goals of the projects are not simply about the successful application of the technical processes.
 Instead, the goal is to integrate these technical elements to make work that is meaningful.